MrLennart/ApaChat/README.md

-To start run ApaChat/ChatInterface/main with python
+To start run ApaChat/ChatInterface/main with python and the packages requests mcp tkhtmlview markdown tkinter asyncio installed